As with the basic premise of the Dagorhir Game Rules System, common sense supersedes perceived loopholes in these Bylaws.

 5.4.
 The Chapter Council shall appoint an elections officer to oversee the administration of the election.
 This officer may not currently be on the board of directors or be running for a position on the board.

-5.9.
-A Board member’s elected term is one year beginning on August 1.
+5.11.
+A Board member’s elected term is two years beginning on August 1.

 6. Removal of a Director